 As a nurse in oncology, families leaned on her for support and guidance through crucial moments.
 Of course, her own experiences with cancer informed her ability to navigate these families through such difficult times.

 “I would say, ‘I’m here for you if you need me.’
 Then they would call me, and I would just stay with them.
 I found that to be rewarding.”

 For June, it’s an honor to be present during notable occasions in someone’s life.
 When she came to work for PASCO, these momentous occasions shifted into landmark moments during a client’s life.

 She was then gratified by improving the lives of clients and their caregivers.
 Sometimes it’s going into the home to find the answer to their question, sometimes it’s just being there to listen.
 Either way, both provide a sense of purpose for June.

 “My day is better if I make their day better.”

-June cherishes these moments, and feels grateful that as a home health nurse, she gets to see these families on a regular basis, and over the course of their lives; she has the privilege of attending their birthday parties, milestones, and being invited into their home.
+June cherishes these moments.
+She grateful that as a home health nurse, she gets to see these families on a regular basis, and over the course of their lives; she has the privilege of attending their birthday parties, milestones, and being invited into their home.

-When June is not being the foundational support system for her families, she volunteers with Mending Faces, traveling to the Philippines and to El Salvador, lending her talents by providing a brighter future to those whose lives are burdened by cleft lip, cleft palate and other deformities.
+When June is not being the foundational support system for her families, she volunteers with Mending Faces, where she travels to the Philippines and El Salvador to lend her talents by providing a brighter future to those whose lives are burdened by cleft lip, cleft palate, and other deformities.